Rashi Bunny

 Rashi Bunny is an Indian theatre and cinema actress.
 She has performed in Bhisham Sahni's Madhavi, Manjula Padmanabhan's Hidden Fires, and Antoine de Saint-Exupéry's The Little Prince with director Arvind Gaur.
-Rashi Bunny was selected as "one of the 50 Icons: Emerging personality of India" by Sahara India group with Rahul Gandhi.
-Rashi Bunny also known for "I have a dream" theatre workshop for self-exploration and creative expression.
+Rashi Bunny was selected as "one of the 50 Icons: Emerging personality of India" by the Sahara India group with Rahul Gandhi.
+Rashi Bunny is also known for the "I have a dream" theatre workshop for self-exploration and creative expression.